Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • 12 months rent.

-• 9 months rent where that amounts to more than 25% of a private landlord’s total income from any source.
+• 9 months of rent which amounts to more than 25% of a private landlord’s total income from any source.

 • Cases involving alleged squatters, illegal occupiers or persons unknown.